This post is all about a homeschool mom’s cleaning routine.

 Wipe Down Dining Room Table and Vacuum Dining Room and Living Room

-I am showing you my routine as an example you can get ideas from.
-Do what works best for you and your family, whatever that looks like.
 Find the things you prioritize and put them on the list.
 No matter what you do, it needs to be manageable for you.
-Give yourself some grace as you go through the process of establishing your cleaning routines.
+Give yourself some grace as you go through the process of establishing your cleaning routine.

 Pin It on Pinterest